EthanHolman/aon-backend-test/README.md

 The main application logic has test coverage.

+### Environment Variables

+When running/developing the API outside of docker, the following environment variables are expected:

+- DB_HOST (hostname of Postgres instance)
+- DB_USER
+- DB_PASS

 # CLI

 A simple CLI tool exists in `/src/cli` that allows making requests against the API.